 Please pay close attention to what category you fall into while you use this guide.
 Additionally, as your sites transition from test to live, please be aware that the limits will shift.

-If your Developer account has been inactive for 90 days, the owner email associated with the account will receive a warning after 95 days.
-After 125 days your account will be purged from the system.
+If your developer account has been inactive for 90 days, the owner email associated with the account will receive a warning.
+After 120 days your account will be purged from the system.
 As a reminder, when your account is purged, your account is erased completely from the system and not recoverable.

 To retain your account, your account must be retain an “Active” status.
 For your account to be considered “active” you must actively log into your account.
 Accessing your information via API is not considered logging in and will not count towards maintaining an active status.